Africa Study Away at Furman University

 In 2000, Dr. Gordon redesigned the Africa program significantly.
 Instead of traveling for three weeks in East Africa, Furman students spent six weeks in Southern Africa, mainly in South Africa.
 Dr. Gordon also invited Dr. Erik Ching of the History Department to serve as co-coordinator of the program.
 Dr. Gordon and Dr. Ching led the program in 2000, 2003, 2005, and 2007.
 Unfortunately the 2002 trip was cancelled due to the events surrounding 9/11.

 In 2009 the program was designed to fit the new 14-week semester system.
 It now included three weeks of on-campus classes in January, 8-10 weeks of travel throughout Southern Africa (South Africa, Namibia and Botswana), followed by three more weeks of classes on campus in April.
-Dr. Erik Ching and Dr. Kristy Maher
+Dr. Kristy Maher, of the Sociology Department, has directed the program since 2010.

-The program will be going again in Spring 2015.
-Please contact Dr. Kristy Maher for information on the upcoming trip at firstname.lastname@example.org.
+Please contact Dr. Kristy Maher for information on upcoming program dates at firstname.lastname@example.org.